-New Jersey Attorney General Gurbir Grewal issued warning letters to gifting entrepreneurs that claim to offer gifts of cannabis after buying something else.
+New Jersey Attorney General Gurbir Grewal issued warning letters to NJ cannabis gifting entrepreneurs that claim to offer gifts of cannabis after buying something else.

-In letters warning Sky High Munchies, Slumped Kitchen LLC, NJGreenDirect.com LLC, and West Winds Wellness they were ordered to cease and desist unauthorized business practices.
-In addition, they are under investigation for violation of the Consumer Fraud Act.
+Letters warned Sky High Munchies, Slumped Kitchen LLC, NJGreenDirect.com LLC, and West Winds Wellness.
+The AG ordered them to cease and desist unauthorized business practices.
+In addition, they are under investigation for violating the Consumer Fraud Act.

-The letters note the “gifts” they offer consumers seem central to sales transaction and, thus, not a gift.
+The letters note the “gifts” they offer consumers seem central to sales transactions and, thus, not a gift.

-The CRC has not yet adopted rules for the licensing of adult-use cannabis retailers or issued any licenses to such businesses.
+The CRC has not adopted adult-use cannabis licensing rules for retailers nor issued any licenses.

-Under the Consumer Fraud Act, misrepresentation in the sale or advertising of merchandise constitutes a separate violation, and violators may be subject to a penalty of $10,000 for the first violation and $20,000 for each subsequent violation.
+Under the Consumer Fraud Act, misrepresentation in the sale or advertising of merchandise constitutes a separate violation.
+Violators may be penalized $10,000 for the first violation and $20,000 for each subsequent violation.